Anne Windfohr Marion: Early life

 Anne Valliant Burnett Hall was born and grew up in Fort Worth, Texas.
 Her father, James Goodwin Hall, was a stockbroker.
 Her mother, Anne, was a rancher, horsebreeder, businesswoman and philanthropist.
-After her parents' divorce, she was adopted by her mother's third husband, Robert Windfohr, and took his name.
+After her parents' divorce, she was adopted by her mother's third husband, Robert Windfohr, and took his surname.
 When her mother remarried for the fourth time, her stepfather became Charles D. Tandy, the founder of the Tandy Corporation.
 Her maternal great-grandfather, Captain Samuel Burk Burnett, was a rancher.

 Known as 'Little Anne' informally, she was educated at the Hockaday School in Dallas and Miss Porter's School in Farmington, Connecticut.
 She graduated from Briarcliff Junior College in Briarcliff Manor, New York.
 She then attended the University of Texas at Austin in Austin, Texas and the University of Geneva in Switzerland, where she studied art history.
 She was presented as a debutante at The Assembly in Fort Worth.
 She was elected as Duchess of Texas at the Texas Rose Festival in 1957 and Duchess of Fort Worth to the Court of Courts by the Order of the Alamo in 1959.